 In-Home Medical Alert Systems

 In-home systems are ideal for less active seniors who live alone.
 These alert systems are usually landline-based (requires a phone line), but cellular in-home systems are also available.
-The range on in-home devices extends from just a few hundred feet to 1,400 feet (from the base station).
+The range on in-home devices typically extends from 600 feet to 1,400 feet from the base station.
 If you or your loved one enjoys spending time in the garden out back or chatting in the front yard with friends, a long-range in-home medical alert system is the way to go.
 Almost every company offers an in-home alert setup.

 Medical Alert System – Medical Guardian’s Home Guardian system